 On April 22, 2020, CLS, in conjunction with Seto Wood & Schweickert LLP, filed a federal complaint against the San Jose Unified School District and certain individual officials.
+We filed an amended complaint on May 5.
 This complaint was filed only after the District refused to take action after numerous complaints to the District.
 Previously, on January 14, 2020, CLS had sent a letter to the Superintendent of San Jose Unified School District documenting the District’s illegal refusal to recognize student-led FCA groups and subjecting the students to harassment from students and faculty.

 Students Meeting to Discuss Their Faith

 For years, high school students in San Jose, California, have formed student groups associated with the Fellowship of Christian Athletes to discuss and encourage one another in their shared beliefs.
 These students met without incident until April 2019, when a member of the faculty posted various traditional religious beliefs that FCA holds on his classroom whiteboard with the disparaging comment that he was “deeply saddened that a club on Pioneer [High School]’s campus asks its members to affirm these statements.”
 (This statement was incorrect because FCA requires only its leaders, not its members, to agree with its religious beliefs.)
 He refused to take the message down even after discovering that students in his class participate in FCA.
 Shortly afterward, district officials unilaterally announced that the district was revoking its recognition of student FCA groups.